pieroproietti/penguins-eggs-book/chapter-5.md

 # Chapter 5

-# Installing Eggs
+# Installing penguins-eggs

-There are multiple ways to install eggs as a .deb package.
+penguins-eggs is the package name of the package containig the eggs tool.

-The most practical method is to add and use the `penguins-eggs-ppa` repository.
+There are multiple ways to install penguins-eggs, the most practical way is to use [get-eggs](https://github.com/pieroproietti/get-eggs) repository.

 ## Method1: using `get-eggs` (Arch/Debian/Devuan/Ubuntu)